chrsigg/nsprcomp/README.md

 Although PCA often provides a good approximation with few PCs, each component is usually a linear combination of all features of the data.
-Enforcing sparsity of the principal axes (PA) facilitates identification of the relevant influence factors and is therefore an unsupervised feature selection method.
+Enforcing sparsity of the principal axes (PA) facilitates identification of the relevant features and is therefore an unsupervised feature selection method.
 In applications where a fixed penalty is associated with each included feature (e.g. transaction costs in finance), a small loss in variance of the PC for a large reduction in cardinality of the PA can lead to an overall more desirable solution.
-Furthermore, enforcing non-negativity of PAs renders PCA applicable to domains where only positive influence of features is deemed appropriate, i.e. the total variance is explained additively.
+Enforcing non-negativity of the PAs renders PCA applicable to domains where only positive influence of features is deemed appropriate, i.e. the total variance is explained additively.
 Non-negative solutions often show some degree of sparsity